lulunac27a/bingo-game-with-score/bingo-game/README.md

 - Various score multipliers
 - Three difficulty modes: Easy, Medium and Hard
-- Free space button to play the game with a free space marked at center of board
+- Free space button to play the game with a free space marked at the center of the board

 Try it at [StackBlitz](https://stackblitz.com/edit/bingo-game-with-score)